How to Create an Entry-Level Product for your Handmade Business

 Sample sizes of items can lower the price of your regular products and encourage more people to give them a try.

->> Someone selling skincare products may offer sample sizes to those who are interested but not quite ready to adopt a new skincare regime.
+>> Someone selling skincare products may sell sample sizes to those interested but not quite ready to adopt a new skincare regime.

 >> A candlemaker may offer tea lights in their most popular scents so customers can buy a small candle to burn at home and see how wonderful the scents smell.

-The other option for food and drink businesses would be to offer samples right at their table (if the event allows) to speed up the introduction process.
+>> A business selling food and drink products could offer sample sizes to take home and eat.
+The other option would be to offer samples to eat at their craft show booth to speed up the introduction process.
 Instead of making a small sale with hopes of making a bigger sale in the future, they may offer free samples at their craft show table in hopes of making a bigger sale that day.

 TRAVEL SIZES